Tiny-Earth/DemoSite/site/src/inclusive.md

 !!! note ""
     #### Reflect on Failure

-    Think about where students implicitly or explicitly learn about failure in your course, and identify ways they can experience productive failure.
+    Think about where students implicitly and explicitly learn about failure in your course, and identify ways they can experience productive failure.

-    Do students learn how to navigate personal failures and if so, how?
+    Do students learn how to navigate **personal** failures and if so, how?

-    What productive failure opportunities could be included in your course to mitigate negative outcomes related to personal failure?
+    What productive failure opportunities could be included in your course to mitigate negative outcomes related to **personal** failure?

-    Do students learn how to navigate scientific failures and if so, how?
+    Do students learn how to navigate **scientific** failures and if so, how?

-    What productive failure opportunities could be included in your course to mitigate negative outcomes related to scientific failure?
+    What productive failure opportunities could be included in your course to mitigate negative outcomes related to **scientific** failure?

 !!! tip ""
     #### Commit to Action: Experience Productive Failure